kamilkisiela/graphql-hive/docs/proposals/proposal-audit-log.md

 ## Audit log events

+Left column shows the event action name, right column shows a human readable example of the event message which we would show in the UI.

 | Event Action name              | Human Readable Event sample                                                                           |
 |--------------------------------|-------------------------------------------------------------------------------------------------------|
 | USER_INVITED                   | User **jane@acme.com** was invited to **Acme**.                                                       |